katherinedelno/katherinedelno.github.io/tutoring.md

 - AP-specific vocabulary and exam-style reasoning
 - Immediate feedback while practicing

-*Great for: students new to AP coursework or anyone aiming for a 4–5.*
+*Great for: students new to AP coursework or anyone aiming for a 4 or 5 on the AP exam.*

 <br><br>